justinhj/justinhj.github.io/_posts/2019-06-10-monoids-for-production.md

 `op(op(x,y), z) == op(x, op(y,z))`

 This property is useful because we know that we can do optimisations.
-If we have long lists of integers we can divide them into smaller ones, run the appends in parallel, and the combine the results.
+If we have long lists of integers we can divide them into smaller ones, run the appends in parallel, and then combine the results.
 We can use a left fold or a right fold without worrying about the order of operations.

 ```scala
 Foldable[List].foldLeft(List(1,2,3), 0){_ |+| _}